bartosz-bear/notebooks/sql/postgresql.md

 # PostgreSQL

-## SQL LESSONS FROM SENIOR SQL DEVELOPER

-- by definition a table must have at least one key
-- a key is defined as a subset of columns in the table that is unique for every row
-- DEFAULT clause is underused.
-The default option can be a literal value of the relevant data type or something provided by the system, such as the current timestamp , current date
-- it's a good way to make the database do a lot of work for you that you would otherwise have to code into the applications program.
-The most common tricks are to use a zero in numeric columns, a string to encode a missing value `('{{unknown}}')` or a true default 'same address' in character columns, and the system timestamp to mark transactions

 ## SUBSETS OF SQL

 `DDL` - data definition language, is a syntax for creating, modyfing and deleting database objects such as tables, indices, and users. `DDL` statements are similar to computer programming languages for defining data structures, especially database schemas.
 Common examples are: `CREATE`, `ALTER` and `DROP`